-Silverado Trail wineries include Rombauer Vineyards, Robert Sinskey Vineyards, Rutherford Ranch, Silverado Vineyards, ZD Wines, Stag’s Leap Winery and Stag’s Leap Wine Cellars, Signorello Vineyards, Quintessa, Paraduxx, William Hill Winery, Mumm Napa, Joseph Phelps Vineyards, Clos Du Val and many others.
+Silverado Trail wineries include Rombauer Vineyards, Robert Sinskey Vineyards, Rutherford Ranch, Silverado Vineyards, ZD Wines, Conn Creek, Stag’s Leap Wine Cellars, Signorello Vineyards, Quintessa, Paraduxx, William Hill Winery, Mumm Napa, Joseph Phelps Vineyards, Clos Du Val and many other excellent wineries.

-Here, on the serene side of Napa Valley you can still discover new wine dimensions in the creations of very talented winemakers, who are moving beyond marketplace standards, and using the rich, fertile terroir of Napa appellations to craft some of the best wines made anywhere in the world.
+Here, on the serene side of Napa Valley you will discover new wine dimensions in the creations of very talented winemakers—many of whom are moving beyond marketplace standards, and using the rich, fertile terroir of Napa appellations to craft some of the best wines made anywhere in the world.
 In the coming weeks and months, we’ll bring you tasting notes and recommendations on our favorite Silverado Trail wines.